ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 1. The Qualifier Stage will happen in the first week of the tournament play.
 All registered players who were not screened out during screening are eligible to participate in the Qualifiers.
 2. During Qualifiers, all teams will play the Qualifier pool in sequential order up to 2 times.
 The pool will have 6 stages, and they are as follows:
-   - Stage 1: Early-Mid Game Rice Technical
+   - Stage 1: Early mid-game rice technical
-   - Stage 2: Early-Mid Game LN Coordination
+   - Stage 2: Early mid-game LN coordination
-   - Stage 3: Mid Game LN Density
+   - Stage 3: Mid-game LN density
-   - Stage 4: Mid Game Rice Jumpstream
+   - Stage 4: Mid-game rice jumpstream
-   - Stage 5: Mid-Late Game Rice Technical
+   - Stage 5: Mid late-game rice technical
-   - Stage 6: Mid-Late Game Hybrid
+   - Stage 6: Mid late-game hybrid
 3. Each team must have 2 players participate in each map.
 They may be exchanged freely after a map has concluded.
 4. Teams can skip any map in the second playthrough.
 An optional 5-minute break will be offered between the first and second playthrough of the mappool.
 5. The following methods will be used in order for seeding, sorting through each criterion in the case of equal rank:
-   1. **Lower weighted rank sum**: The following formula will be used for each map: `Map rank = RANK(Team score) * Map weight`, where:
+   1. **Lower-weighted rank sum**: The following formula will be used for each map: `Map rank = RANK(Team score) * Map weight`, where:
       - `RANK` is the function that ranks the current `Team score` against all team scores for the current map.
       - `Map weight` is the weight for the current map, as defined by the table below.
       - `Team score` is the highest of the team total scores they get in all tries.
       - Then the following formula will be used to calculate `Final rank = SUM(Map rank)`, where a lower `Final rank` will have higher ranks.
    2. **Higher total score**: An exact formula will be used: `Total score = SUM(Team score)`, where: